Preunicom/Lib_UART_Extension_Pack/README.md

 ## Communication

-ATMega328P communicates with the UART_Extension_Pack with 8N1 and 1 MBaud.
+The microcontroller communicates with the Extension_Pack with 8N1 and 1 MBaud UART.

 ## Functionality
 ### Units